OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/backup-mysql-database.md

 ---
 title: Backup MySQL database
-description: With Octopus Deploy you backup a MySQL database with a Runbook
+description: With Octopus Deploy you can backup a MySQL database with a Runbook
 position: 60
 ---